• Skip to primary navigation

 Instructions

-Preheat the oven to 350°.
+1. Preheat the oven to 350ยฐ.
 Line the bottom of a 9 x 4-inch loaf pan with parchment paper.

-In a medium bowl mix together the gluten-free flour mix, cornstarch, baking powder, and salt.
+2. In a medium bowl, mix together the gluten-free flour, cornstarch, baking powder, and salt.
 Set aside.

-Mix together 1 tablespoon of apple cider vinegar and enough almond milk to make a combined total of 2/3 cup.
-This is making a “buttermilk”.
+3. Mix 1 tablespoon of apple cider vinegar and enough almond milk to make 2/3 cup.
+This is making “buttermilk.”
 Let that sit.

-Next, use a zester or a grater to zest one lemon.
+4. Next, use a zester or a grater to zest one lemon.
 Be sure to zest just the yellow part of the peel.
 The white part under the yellow is bitter.
 You should be able to get around 2 tablespoons of zest.
-If not use a second lemon.
+If not, use a second lemon.
 Set aside.

-Then juice the lemon.
-I use a hand juicer and it makes it so easy.
+5. Then juice the lemon.
+I use a hand juicer, and it makes it so easy.
 You’ll get around 3 tablespoons of juice.
 Set aside.

-Let the lemon loaf sit in the pan on a wire rack for 10 minutes to cool.
-Then remove from the pan and peel off the parchment paper from the bottom.
-Set it on the wire rack to completely cool.
+9. Let the lemon loaf sit in the pan on a wire rack for 10 minutes to cool.
+Then, remove it from the pan and peel the parchment paper from the bottom.
+Set it on the wire rack to cool completely.

-After the loaf is completely cool mix together 1 cup powdered sugar and 1-2 tablespoons of lemon juice.
-If you want it to be more of a thin glaze use 2 tablespoons of lemon juice and if you want it to be a bit thicker use 1 – 1 1/2 tablespoons.
+10. After the loaf is completely cool, mix together 1 cup powdered sugar and 1-2 tablespoons of lemon juice.
+If you want it to be more of a thin glaze, use 2 tablespoons of lemon juice, and if you want it to be a bit thicker, use 1 – 1 1/2 tablespoons.
+Spread the glaze over the bread.

 Notes